Let the Sermon Be Interrupted: The Church, First Nations, and Reconciliation

 Click below to read the entire article from Mark that was reprinted from Faith Today, January 2018.

-Click the photo below to read a few book recommendations from Wayne Stapleton in light of focusing this month on racial righteousness.
+Click the photo below to read a few book recommendations from Wayne Stapleton in light of focusing this month on cross-cultural engagement.

 Don’t Miss Out on this Year’s Retired Workers’ Retreat!